adamfortuna/adamfortuna-v4/source/articles/2013-09-07-response-streams-with-rails-4-and-redis.markdown

 ## A Working Solution

-I ran into a [StackOverflow][] post on this exact topic, which lead to _a_ working solution for this.
+I ran into a [StackOverflow](http://stackoverflow.com/questions/14268690/actioncontrollerlive-is-it-possible-to-check-if-connection-is-still-alive) post on this exact topic, which lead to _a_ working solution for this.

-{% pullside left code %}
 This solution follows the "ping" method.
-{% endpullside %}

 ```ruby
 class ActivitiesController < ApplicationController